hadihssn/Codsoft-Task1-Landing-Page/README.md

 # Landing-Page
 This repo is part of my internship at Codsoft.

-Task 1 - Landing Page
+Task 1 - Landing Page.
 This basic landing page has been made using HTML and CSS with a little touch of Bootstrap (utilizing its classes to make things easier).

 Template I followed (not completely): https://99designs.com/profiles/malzdesign/designs/1370389 🍃 Resources I used (including Youtube videos and web docs):